Whether the world be finite... and whether there be more than one world...

 …of the elements and the planets… of god, of monsters… of the eclipses of the moon, and of the sun…

-What is nature?
+What is “nature”?
 Where does it begin and end, and are its contours stable over time?
-What is the nature that is invoked in the fields of science, art, literature, environmental conservation, industry and commerce, and how is its value inscribed and extracted differently in each?
+What is the “nature” invoked by the fields of science, art, literature, environmental conservation, industry and commerce, and how is its value inscribed and extracted differently in each?
 What world orders are enacted in these domains and, further still, how do these fields of discourse and representation inform or interfere with one another?

 In 1831 a young Charles Darwin was invited to circumnavigate the globe aboard the HMS Beagle, a survey ship commissioned by the British crown to chart the coast of South America.
 Aboard the ship were also three young Fuegians who had been abducted by the captain and crew of the same HMS Beagle the year previous.
 One of them, Jemmy Button, a boy of sixteen, was re-named after the object he was “traded” for: a single mother of pearl button.
 The Fuegians were brought to London, dressed in English attire and circulated around high society as curiosities and talismans of the celebrated expedition.
 Over the course of the next year, one of the Fuegians would die of small pox while still in England, while the others, having been “civilized,” were now en route with Darwin to return to their native home, Tierra del Fuego, supposedly to serve in their communities as Christian missionaries and British allies.